Saudi king set to name Prince Nayef as heir

 Former diplomats to Riyadh say he has a reputation as religious, and has wide experience dealing with foreign governments due to the country's many expatriate workers.

-Sultan had been defence minister for five decades and analysts say Salman may succeed his older brother as defence minister, although another likely candidate is Sultan's son, Prince Khaled, who has been deputy defence minister since 2001 and led Saudi forces during the 1991 Gulf War.
+Sultan had been defense minister for five decades and analysts say Salman may succeed his older brother as defense minister, although another likely candidate is Sultan's son, Prince Khaled, who has been deputy defense minister since 2001 and led Saudi forces during the 1991 Gulf War.

 Nayef may give up the interior ministry if he becomes crown prince and a senior prince would need to take the role, given that the job involves supervision of all provincial governors, who are themselves princes.